minskylab/cargo-self/.self/README.md.md

-I apologize, but could you please provide the source code you would like me to generate the R&O representation for?
+I'm sorry, but I need the actual source code in order to generate the output.
+Could you please provide the source code so that I can assist you further?